 As host to opera, live drama, vaudeville, and minstrel shows at the Opera House, Walker became a respected businessman and patented inventions that improved film reels when nickelodeons were popularized.
 In 1902, the brothers explored ideas of black nationalism as editors for The Equator, though no copies exist today as evidence.
 Walker expanded upon his works about race theory by publishing the book Our Home Colony (1908).
 Regarded as “the most learned book a professional athlete ever wrote,” Our Home Colony shared Walker's thesis on the victimization of the Black race and a proposal for Blacks to emigrate back to Africa.

 Ednah died on May 26, 1920.
 Widowed again, Walker sold the Opera House and managed the Temple Theater in Cleveland with Weldy.
-On May 11, 1924, Walker died of lobar pneumonia at 67 years of age.
+On May 11, 1924, Walker died of lobar pneumonia at 67.
 His body was buried at Union Cemetery-Beatty Park next to his first wife.
-Although Jackie Robinson is commonly associated with being the first Black to play major league baseball, Walker held the honor among baseball aficionados for decades.
+Although Jackie Robinson is commonly associated with being the first Black to play major league baseball, Walker held the honor among baseball enthusiasts for decades.
 In 2007, researcher Pete Morris discovered that another ball player, former slave William Edward White, actually played a single game for the Providence Grays five years before Walker debuted for the Blue Stockings.
 Despite these findings, baseball historians still credit Walker with being the first in the major leagues to play openly as a Black man.